 Understanding the meaning of hydrophobia in wheel surface protection

-BRILA Wheel Coating protection is smaller than 10° – it has a super hydrophobic surface.
+BRILA Wheel Coating protection is smaller than 10° – it has a super-hydrophilic surface.
 Water on the coated surface does not form droplets, but spreads and infiltrates under the dirt and releases the dirt from the surface.
 Furthermore, splashing a large volume of water allows the dirt to wash away.
 This phenomenon is called the “self-cleaning effect”.

 The inorganic silica glass film of BRILA Wheel Coating contains no organic matter, does not degrade under U.V rays, heat, or acid rain.
 The wheel coating eliminates the polluted droplets.
-When the vehicle brakes, the heat that occurs has an extremely high temperature, and can reach up to 800℃ /1500 (Fº).
+When the vehicle brakes, the heat that occurs has an extremely high temperature and can reach up to 800℃ /1500 (Fº).
 However, the heat resistance temperature of the wheel coating can withstand 1300℃.

 - High Heat Resistance: up to 1,300℃

 - Strong Resistance: Inorganic Glass Protection

 - Durability: Effective for up to 3 years